You've found a lifelong ally.

 The more the merrier.

 Our blood micronutrient levels change as we get older.
-Age is inversely associated with lycopene absorption,15 which means that it becomes less and less present in our bodies.
-The carotenoid is beneficial at every stage in life, but it’s crucial for older adults to follow a lycopene-rich diet and supplementation regimen in order to experience its positive effects.
+Age is inversely associated with carotenoid absorption,15 which means that it becomes less and less present in our bodies.
+It’s crucial for older adults to follow a carotenoid-rich diet and supplementation regimen in order to build up a “reservoir of goodness,” ensuring those positive effects can still be felt even as our carotenoid levels naturally decline.16*

 15 Stuetz, W., et al., Plasma Carotenoids, Tocopherols, and Retinol in the Age-Stratified (35–74 Years) General Population: A Cross-Sectional Study in Six European Countries.
 Nutrients (2016): 614.